-The loss of a loved one is an indescribable event that changes your life and the lives of everyone who knew your loved one.
+The loss of a loved one is an indescribable event that changes your life and the lives of everyone who knows your loved one.
 Accidents occur daily, but the severity and cause of the accident can often be traced back to the actions of an individual or a business.
-People can make mistakes, such as misdiagnosing an illness or looking at their phone while driving.
+People can make mistakes like misdiagnosing an illness or looking at their phone while driving.

 However, if this mistake results in the death of another person, they should be held accountable for their actions.
 If you have lost a loved one in an accident, you may be entitled to damages against the responsible party.
 Talk to a Las Vegas wrongful death attorney at De Castroverde Law Group – Accident & Injury today to discuss your options.

-Wrongful death actions result when one person’s actions lead to the death of another person.
+Wrongful death results when one person’s actions lead to the death of another person.
 Each claim can also be based on either an intentional action, negligent action, or strict liability claims for dangerous products.